 The gay scene here is far more subdued than in most Italian cities.
 There’s just a handful of bars and clubs that are gay or gay-friendly, as well as some B&Bs and other lodgings.
-In Mestre, on the terra firma side of the lagoon there are three places to check out:
+In Mestre, on the terra firma side of the lagoon there are a few places to check out:

 Juice Berry Sex Bar (via Torino 162), men's cruise bar with naked and underwear nights, hard-core sex shows; nightly from 6pm, Sundays from 2:30pm.

 Metro Club Sauna (via Cappuccina 82/b), men's fetish cruise club with playroom, maze, "fisters' lair," g-holes, orgy room, erotic massage services, and porn video lounge.

 Molo 5 (via dell'elettricità 8, Marghera), a large mainstream restaurant and dance club complex with a variety of events.
 Former site for Trash & Chic gay parties, but they moved to Flexo, in Padua